cmluna2913/FruitImageRecognition/README.md

 Other metrics, such as recall and f1-score, will still help in the improvement of the models.

 First I will input grayscale data to see how it performs.
-Color is a big factor so then I will work with color images.
-This is to show a comparison between models that use grayscale images and color images.
+Since color is a big factor, I will work with color images to help with performance.
+I include a comparison between models that use grayscale images and color images.

 ## Current Conclusion